(Looking for Adult learn to row courses? Check our dedicated page)

 8. The course involves river outings in a variety of sculling and rowing boats.
 In the course of training, it is fairly common that athletes fall in the water.
 Athletes are asked to confirm that they can swim a minimum of 50 metres unaided on both front and back, in light clothing, tread water for 5 minutes and swim under water for at least 5 metres.

-9. In view of item 8 above, athletes intending to take part in a course are expected to attend a swim and capsize test on Saturday 23rd July 2016 at Queen Anne’s School at the cost of £5.
+9. In view of item 8 above, athletes intending to take part in a course are expected to attend a swim and capsize test on a Saturday in July at Queen Anne’s School at the cost of £5.
 If an athlete fails this test, they will not be allowed to attend the course and any reimbursement will be at the discretion of the Course Organiser and subject to the place being filled by someone on the waiting list prior to the commencement of the course.
 No capsize drill will be carried out during the course, but the principles of such drills are covered in the course safety briefings.
 Attendance on the course without having demonstrated competency is only at the discretion of the Course Organiser and requires both the Athlete and Parent/Guardian to sign to confirm competency of swimming ability.
 The athlete will be asked to wear a buoyancy aid when on the water where swimming competency has not been demonstrated to the Course Organiser’s representative prior to the start of the course.

 10. Athletes are reminded to bring at least three changes of clothes each day together with a towel.